Bisrath1/financial-news-analysis_1/README.md

 - Use PNG images for presentations or LinkedIn posts.
 - Explore `Data/processed/` CSVs for further analysis.

+## Contributing
+1. Fork the repository.
+2. Create a feature branch (`git checkout -b feature-branch`).
+3. Commit changes (`git commit -m "Add feature"`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.

+## Contact
+Maintained by [Bisrath1](https://github.com/Bisrath1).
+For issues or questions, open a GitHub issue or contact the owner directly.

 ## License
 This project is licensed under the MIT License.